brianjgamble/dotfiles/README.md

 dotfiles
 ========

-Clone this repository to ~/bin/dotfiles.
+Clone this repository to:

+    ~/bin/dotfiles.

-From the dotfiles directory:
+From the cloned directory:

     ./setup_links.sh

-This will create the symlinks for the config files in your home directory.
+This will create symlinks for the config files in your home directory.